 mkdir .singularity cd .singularity

 Now on your local machine, navigate to https://cloud.sylabs.io and log into Sylabs with your Google, Github, Gitlab, or Microsoft account.
 Once you have logged into Sylabs, select ‘Access Tokens’ from the dropdown menu under your username or go to https://cloud.sylabs.io./tokens.
 Enter a name for your token in the label field and then click “Create Access Token”.
 This will generate a large string that will be read by Singularity on Alpine or Blanca.

 Now on Alpine or Blanca run the command:

 After this you can now build containers through the Sylabs Remote Builder on Alpine or Blanca.
 Simply load the Singularity module into your environment and run the command:

 Building MPI-enabled Singularity images¶

-The following Singularity recipe ensures that OpenMPI 2.0.1 is installed in the image, which matches the openmpi/2.0.1 module that is available on RMACC Summit.
-This recipe can be used as a template to build your own MPI-enabled container images for RMACC Summit and can be found here.
+CURC can provide users with a Singularity recipe that ensures the appropriate version of OpenMPI is installed in the image.
+This recipe can be used as a template to build your own MPI-enabled container images for Alpine.

 mpi_hello_world with MPI from a container.

-Note that it is also possible to build intel/IMPI containers for use on RMACC Summit, which are likely to have enhanced performance on Summit’s intel architecture compared to gcc/OpenMPI containers.
+Note that it is also possible to build intel/IMPI containers for use on Alpine.
 If you would like assistance building MPI-enabled containers contact email@example.com.